genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/05_forms.md

 ```

 ## Adding selection options
-You probably realise that we don't have any options in our select component, so let's fix that now.
+You probably realise that we don't have any options in our select components, so let's fix that now.

-To enter a new trade, we want the the user to be able to select:
+To enter a new trade, we want the user to be able to select:
 - side (buy or sell)
 - the instrument to be traded